-Japan, a country known for being one of the largest economies in the world, also happens to be a leading jurisdiction when it comes to forex trading.
+Japan, a country known for being one of the largest economies in the world, also happens to be a leader when it comes to forex trading.
 On a global scale, the Japanese yen is only behind the dollar and the euro in terms of trading, and the currency has been popular among fans of the carry trade the world over.

 History of Forex Trading in Japan